usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-3.rst

 Overview
 --------

 So far, you have built plugins with a single task and connected them to an entrypoint.
-Now, you will extend the idea further by creating a **multi-task plugin** and chaining those tasks together in an entrypoint.
+Now, you will extend the idea further by creating a Plugin with **multiple registered Tasks** and chaining those tasks together in an Entrypoint.

 This will let you: